The Sports Network: Hockey

 These games are subject to blackout outside the teams' designated home markets.

 TSN has also occasionally broadcast the American Hockey League's Toronto Marlies games, which are simulcast from Leafs Nation Network; as with the Maple Leafs, the Marlies are owned by MLSE.

 TSN was credited for breaking reports surrounding Hockey Canada's settlement of a 2018 sexual assault case.

 Football

 TSN has broadcast Canadian Football League games since 1987.
 Since the 2008 season, TSN has been the CFL's exclusive broadcaster, airing all of the league's games, including the season-ending Grey Cup.
-In November 2019, TSN and the CFL signed a six-year media rights extension, which was reported to expire in 2025.
+In November 2019, TSN and the CFL signed a six-year media rights extension, which was reported to expire in 2026.

-The channel also previously held rights to the country's university football playoff tournaments, including the Hardy Cup, Uteck Bowl, Mitchell Bowl and the Vanier Cup championship.
+The channel also previously held rights to the country's university football playoff tournaments, including the Hardy Trophy, Uteck Bowl, Mitchell Bowl and the Vanier Cup championship.
 The Hardy Cup coverage reverted to Shaw TV in 2014 while the Uteck, Mitchell and Vanier contests moved to Sportsnet, who acquired exclusive rights to CIS tournaments in May 2013.